History of Uttar Pradesh: Mughal Era (1526 – c. 1737)

 In the 16th century, Babur, a Timurid descendant of Timur and Genghis Khan from Fergana Valley (modern-day Uzbekistan), swept across the Khyber Pass and founded the Mughal Empire, covering India, along with modern-day Afghanistan, Pakistan and Bangladesh The Mughals were descended from Persianised Central Asian Turks (with significant Mongol admixture).
 In the Mughal era, Uttar Pradesh became the heartland of the empire.
 Mughal emperors Babur and Humayun ruled from Agra.

 In 1540 an Afghan, Sher Shah Suri, took over the reins of Uttar Pradesh after defeating the Mughal king Humanyun.
 Sher Shah and his son Islam Shah ruled Uttar Pradesh from their capital at Gwalior.
 After the death of Islam Shah Suri, his prime minister Hemu became the de facto ruler of Uttar Pradesh, Bihar, Madhya Pradesh, and the western parts of Bengal.
 He was bestowed the title of Vikramaditya at his coronation in Purana Quila in Delhi.
 Hemu died in the Second Battle of Panipat, and Uttar Pradesh came under Emperor Akbar's rule.

 Akbar ruled from Agra and his newly established city, Fatehpur Sikri.
 He was succeeded by his son Jahangir.
 Jahangir was succeeded by his son Shah Jahan.
-Shah Jahan is famous for building the Taj Mahal, a mausoleum for his queen Mumtaz Mahal.
+Shah Jahan is famous for building the Taj Mahal, a mausoleum for his queen Mumtaz Mahal located in Agra.
 The Taj Mahal is considered one of the most significant examples of Indo-Islamic architecture.
 Shah Jahan was succeeded by his son Aurangzeb, who did not share the religious tolerance of his ancestors, and was infamous for the destruction of temples.
+In the decades that followed the death of Aurangzeb in 1707, Mughal rule in the region largely collapsed.

 Maratha Era (c.
-1737 – 1818)
+1737 – 1803)

-In the 18th century, after the fall of Mughal authority, the power vacuum was filled by the Maratha Empire, in the mid 18th century, the Maratha army invaded the Uttar Pradesh region, which resulted in Rohillas losing control of Rohillkhand to the Maratha rulers Raghunath Rao and Malharao Holkar.
-The conflict between Rohillas and Marathas came to an end on 18 December 1788 with the arrest of Ghulam Qadir, the grandson of Najeeb-ud-Daula, who was defeated by the Maratha general Mahadaji Scindia.
+After the fall of Mughal authority, the power vacuum was filled by the Maratha Empire.
+In the mid 18th century, the Maratha army invaded the Uttar Pradesh region, which resulted in Rohillas losing control of Rohillkhand to the Maratha rulers Raghunath Rao and Malharao Holkar.
+The conflict between the Rohillas and the Marathas came to an end on 18 December 1788 with the arrest of Ghulam Qadir, the grandson of Najeeb-ud-Daula.
+In this battle, Ghulam Qadir was defeated by the Maratha general Mahadji Shinde.
 In 1803, following the Second Anglo-Maratha War, when the British East India Company defeated the Maratha Empire, much of the region came under British suzerainty.